Click Fraud Protection Healthcare Fraud Lawyers | Report Medical Billing Fraud | Fraud Fighters

 Nurses and Staff Performing Exams

 Medicare and Medicaid billing rules require certain procedures to be performed by a physician only.
 However, more and more hospitals are allowing nurses or other medical staff members to perform procedures while billing for the cost of a physician’s time.
-This violates the False Claims Act and could endanger patients if an inexperienced or undertrained staff member performs a complex medical procedure.
+Doing so violates the False Claims Act and could endanger patients if an inexperienced or undertrained staff member performs a complex medical procedure.
 If you experienced this firsthand or have first-hand knowledge of it occurring at your place of employment, do not hesitate to reach out to one of our dedicated healthcare fraud attorneys.

 Why is Healthcare Fraud Harmful?

-How to Report False Medical Billing
+How to Report Healthcare Fraud

-If your reporting of healthcare fraud leads to the recovery of defrauded funds, you may be entitled to a reward under a whistleblower law called the “False Claims Act.”
+If your reporting of healthcare fraud leads to the recovery of defrauded funds, you may be entitled to a reward under a whistleblower law called the False Claims Act.
 The False Claims Act also protects employees who blow the whistle on fraudulent activity taking place at their jobs from being demoted, suspended, terminated, threatened, harassed, or otherwise discriminated against in retaliation.

 Whistleblowers who do experience workplace retaliation after blowing the whistle on healthcare fraud may seek reinstatement to their previously held position, twice the amount of missed or unpaid wages plus interest, and compensation for special damages such as emotional distress and attorneys’ fees.
 A case for unlawful retaliation by an employer may be brought with or separately from a qui tam lawsuit filed under the False Claims Act.